MattHuss91/Loreweave/README.md

 - The app compares `latest.json` to its `LOCAL_VERSION` and links to `CHANGELOG.md`.

 ## About Me

-I'm Matthew Husselbury, a data analyst with a background in storytelling, systems design, and user-focused development.
-Loreweave is a tool I built to support my own campaigns and to demonstrate how structured data and thoughtful design can enhance creative projects.
+I'm Matthew Husselbury, a data analyst with a background in storytelling.
+Loreweave is a tool I built to support my own campaigns and found it may be of use to other GMs.
+Feel free to use this for your own campaigns.

----
+--
-© 2025 Matthew Husselbury
+© 2025 Matthew Husselbury.
+All rights reserved.
+**This repository is publicly visible but is not open source.**